camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/02-process-applications/02-the-process-application-class.html.md

       <version>${camunda.version}</version>
     </dependency>

-The camunda-ejb-client contains a reusable default implemenation of the EjbProcessApplicaiton as a Singleton Session Bean with auto-activation.
+The camunda-ejb-client contains a reusable default implementation of the EjbProcessApplication as a Singleton Session Bean with auto-activation.

 This deployment option requires that your project is a composite deployment (such as a WAR or EAR) deployment since you need to add a library JAR file.
 You could of course use something like the maven shade plugin for adding the class contained in the camunda-ejb-client artifact to a JAR-based deployment.